traccar/maplibre-google-maps/README.md

 Using this plugin you can add Google Maps layers to MapLibre GL JS.

-To install use the following NPM command:
+To install dependency use the following NPM command:
 ```bash
 npm install maplibre-google-maps
 ```

-The libary includes two methods:
+The libary includes two functions:
 - `googleProtocol` - protocol handler
 - `createGoogleStyle` - function to create an instance map style